r-renato/RFLink-Wi-Fi-Gateway-Board/README.md

 ```
 ./build.sh generic-robotdyn-atmega2560-esp8266
 ```
 NB Depending on your environment, the build process may be interrupted due to errors.
-In this cases is enough satisfy the missing dependencies and rerun the build.
+In this cases,it is necessary to satisfy the missing dependencies and rerun the build.

-At the successful build end you can found the customized firmware in the folder **firmware/espurna-1.13.5/**
+After the successful build, you can found the customized firmware in the folder **firmware/espurna-1.13.5/**
 </li>
 <li>
     Set the MEGA+WiFi R3 ATmega2560+ESP8266 board dip switch to sketch upload mode